dfamonteiro/blog/blog/content/posts/stateful-load-generators.md

 It's clear as day that structuring our scenario as a state machine is the way to go.
 But how do we push this idea even further?
 Our MES is in charge of keeping track of the state of the wafers, so the part we're responsible for are the state transitions.[^9] With that in mind our goal will be to find an elegant approach to answer this simple question:

-[^9]: It does make sense if you think about it: the MES operations we've been calling in out load tests can be thought of as state transitions for the wafer.
+[^9]: It does make sense if you think about it: the MES operations we've been calling in our load tests can be thought of as state transitions for the wafer.

 > Given a wafer's current state, what transition should the wafer undertake?